Cross-posted from LessWrong after a friend finally convinced me. Lighter reading here

 Our forecasting style focuses on calibrating likelihoods of a minimal set of aspects we deem to be primary or most important. eg. AI existential safety researchers who seek to improve the accuracy of their AGI timeline forecasts, rather than seek out other complementary interpretations relevant to developing beneficial AI.

 A 'reader of technological landscapes' like Kevin Kelly can tell various trends or possibilities that others can't (like an urbanite can't tell the rich signs of natural landscapes).
-Similarly, venture capitalists focus less on predicting start-up exit scenarios and more on reading into markers of performance (eg. founders 'living in the future' who confidently pursue their alternative vision for future products) that competing VCs and tech corps neglect.
+Similarly, venture capitalists focus less on fine-tuning their predictions of start-up exit scenarios and more on reading into the markers of performance (eg. founders 'living in the future' who confidently pursue their alternative vision for future products) that competing VCs and tech corps neglect.

 A: VCs anticipated tech trends before others did.

 B: Those VCs were overconfident; it rarely turned out as they specifically claimed.

 A: But they identified new frontiers and gaps to invest in, giving them an edge.

 B: An impartial sample of VC investors shows they got sub-par returns on average.

 A: A subpopulation of some geographical & intellectual origin got high returns.

 B: Those are spurious correlations you cherry-picked after the fact.